 24. Take the 4-Day Boat Trip to Komodo

-If you’re traveling Lombok on an open schedule, and you’ve got some time in Indonesia, then I’d highly recommend taking the 4-day 3-night boat trip from Lombok to Komodo Island.
+If you're traveling Lombok on an open schedule, and you've got some time in Indonesia, then I'd highly recommend taking the 4-day 3-night boat trip from Lombok to Komodo Island.
 This is definitely one of the best experiences you can have in Lombok and maybe even in all of Indonesia!

 This trip was one of the most epic experiences I had in Indonesia, and was ridiculously good value for money.
 Costing only 2.3 million Rupiah, the boat includes accommodation, food, transport, access to all the Komodo highlights (including Padar Island and seeing the amazing Komodo Dragons) as well as all National Park fees.

 You can book directly with Wanua Adventures, or, alternatively, let the guys at Feel Lombok organize it for you for the same price.